Bias from small-scale leakage in Pulsar Timing Array maps: Introduction

 In a PTA, GWB anisotropies contribute to each correlated timing residual as an integrated signal over the sky.
 Consequently, power on small angular scales (although unreconstructable) is still embedded in every residual measurement.
 When the GWB sky is modeled only up to a finite multipole $\ell_{\max}$, this unresolved small-scale power is projected onto the available large-scale modes.
-As a result, forcing all measured power into low-$\ell$ modes inevitably biases the reconstruction, leading to an overestimation of the anisotropy amplitude and a distorted angular power spectrum.
+As a result, forcing all measured power into low-$\ell$ modes inevitably leads to an overestimation of the anisotropy amplitude and a distorted angular power spectrum.

 We call this phenomenon \textit{small-scale leakage}: it is a systematic bias that has not yet been properly investigated in the PTA context.
 The relevance of this effect is expected to become a fatal source of error in any anisotropy measurement, as PTA collaborations rapidly improve the precision of timing residual measurements, the number of monitored pulsars, and the total observation time.
 Therefore, without a rigorous understanding of this systematic bias and the development of effective mitigation strategies, this could emerge as an important challenge for future claims about the detection of anisotropies and their physical interpretation.